-(e) Each of the Contracting Parties agrees to continuously operate and maintain its combined waterworks and sewer system, and to fix and collect such rates and charges for water and sewer services and/or sewer services to be supplied by its system as aforesaid as will produce revenues in an amount equal to at least (i) all of the expenses of operation and maintenance expenses of such system, including specifically its payments under this Contract, (ii) its payments from such revenues required under any other contracts, and (iii) all other amounts as required by law and the provisions of the ordinances or resolutions authorizing its revenue bonds or other obligations now or hereafter outstanding, including the amounts required to pay all principal of and interest on such bonds and other obligations; provided, however, that since Circle T Municipal Utility District No. 1 has pledged ad valorem taxes to its payments under this Contract, it shall be required only to use its best reasonable efforts to fix and collect rates as provided in this sub-section (e).

-(f) The District specifically covenants and represents: that neither its waterworks system nor sewer system, nor the revenues therefrom, are presently encumbered with respect to any bonds or other similar obligations; that bonds have been duly voted in the District in accordance with law for the purpose of acquiring and constructing additional waterworks and sewer system facilities for inhabitants of the District; and that sufficient bonds will be issued as soon as practicable, and waterworks and sewer system facilities will be acquired and constructed and placed in operation as soon as practicable, to the end that additional and adequate water and sewer services will be provided to the inhabitants of the District; that it will operate its waterworks and sewer facilities as a combined waterworks and sewer system; and that all operating and maintenance expenses of its combined waterworks and sewer system revenues as well as its sewer system revenues.
+- (e) Each of the Contracting Parties agrees to continuously operate and maintain its combined waterworks and sewer system, and to fix and collect such rates and charges for water and sewer services and/or sewer services to be supplied by its system as aforesaid as will produce revenues in an amount equal to at least (i) all of the expenses of operation and maintenance expenses of such system, including specifically its payments under this Contract, (ii) its payments from such revenues required under any other contracts, and (iii) all other amounts as required by law and the provisions of the ordinances or resolutions authorizing its revenue bonds or other obligations now or hereafter outstanding, including the amounts required to pay all principal of and interest on such bonds and other obligations; provided, however, that since Circle T Municipal Utility District No. 1 has pledged ad valorem taxes to its payments under this Contract, it shall be required only to use its best reasonable efforts to fix and collect rates as provided in this sub-section (e). - (f) The District specifically covenants and represents: that neither its waterworks system nor sewer system, nor the revenues therefrom, are presently encumbered with respect to any bonds or other similar obligations; that bonds have been duly voted in the District in accordance with law for the purpose of acquiring and constructing additional waterworks and sewer system facilities for inhabitants of the District; and that sufficient bonds will be issued as soon as practicable, and waterworks and sewer system facilities will be acquired and constructed and placed in operation as soon as practicable, to the end that additional and adequate water and sewer services will be provided to the inhabitants of the District; that it will operate its waterworks and sewer facilities as a combined waterworks and sewer system; and that all operating and maintenance expenses of its combined waterworks and sewer system, including all payments under this Contract, will be payable from and constitute a first charge against its water system revenues as well as its sewer system revenues.